kuldar/microblog-remix/README.md

 This starts your app in development mode, rebuilding assets on file changes.

-The database seed script creates a new user with some data you can use to get started:
+The database seed script creates a few new users with some data you can use to get started:

-- Email: `saul@email.com`
-- Password: `password`
+Users:

+- Saul: `saul@email.com / password`
+- Mike: `mike@email.com / password`
+- Lalo: `lalo@email.com / password`

 ## Deployment

-This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.
+Two GitHub Actions handle automatically deploying your app to production and staging environments.

 Prior to your first deployment, you'll need to do a few things: